-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) investigations initiated by foreign authorities).
-Discretionary grounds: 'Double criminality' principle is not respected; 'Ne bis in idem' and other: the request relates to a person who has been acquitted, pardoned, or has undergone punishment; Assistance could prejudice criminal investigations or proceedings in the requested country; Assistance could prejudice the safety of any person; Assistance would impose an excessive burden on the resources of the requested country; Any other situation where it is appropriate to refuse assistance.
-Austria Compliance with the applicable procedure; Attachment, to the request, of the original or certified copy of the order from the relevant authority (in the absence of court order: statement by the foreign authority that conditions required under applicable law of the requesting country are satisfied).
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) 'Double criminality' principle is not respected; 'Ne bis in idem' and other: the request relates to a person who has been acquitted, pardoned, or has undergone punishment; Assistance could prejudice criminal investigations or proceedings in the requested country; Assistance could prejudice the safety of any person; Assistance would impose an excessive burden on the resources of the requested country; Any other situation where it is appropriate to refuse assistance.
+4. Austria Compliance with the applicable procedure; Attachment, to the request, of the original or certified copy of the order from the relevant authority (in the absence of court order: statement by the foreign authority that conditions required under applicable law of the requesting country are satisfied).
 Grounds depend on the factual background of the case and information required, and include a certain threshold of seriousness of the offence.
 E.g. A request for content data in a case of simple fraud will be refused.
 Accepted: German, English, or French.
 Bilateral supplementary agreements may provide mutual waiver on translations.
-Suggestions: Advisable to waive the translation requirements (translation of better quality can be obtained in the requested State); Automatic translation programmes may have to be avoided.
+Suggestions: Advisable to waive the translation requirements (translation of better quality can be obtained in the requested State); Automatic translation programmes 5.
 Azerbaijan Requirements set out by applicable international agreements, including the Convention on Cybercrime.
-Execution of the request is incompatible with domestic law Accepted: English, Turkish or Russian Belgium Legal cooperation is primarily governed by the Law of 9 December 2004.
-Only the grounds for refusal foreseen in the relevant instrument are applicable.
-However, the
+Execution of the request is incompatible with domestic law may have to be avoided.
+Accepted: English, Turkish or Russian 6.
+Belgium Legal cooperation is primarily governed by the Law of 9 December 2004.
+The MLA requests must be in conformity with Only the grounds for refusal foreseen in the relevant instrument are applicable.
+However, the execution of a request can be delayed if this is in Request received in English are accepted but must be translated into the three official languages of Belgium.